TACC/Camino/README.md

 Setup:
 Clone the Camino repo to the path `/opt/{project_name}`

-Add At the root of the cloned Camino repo, create a file named `compose_file` and add the name of the docker-compose yml that matches the environment being set-up.
+Add At the root of the cloned Camino repo, create the env file `.env` and add the name of the env file to be used for to manage deployments.
+The env files are named according the deployment environment they manage, like `dev.env, pprd.env, prod.env` and live in the directory `conf/camino`.
+With the env file set, make will load the environment variables and pass them to the compose file.

 Ex.
-To manage and deploy dev, use the string `docker-compose.dev.yml`
+To manage and deploy dev, use the filename `dev.env`

+This file can be used to [populate values in the compose file](https://docs.docker.com/compose/environment-variables/)

-To deploy changes to a new service with Camino, the image name and tag (or digest) for the service should be set in the appropriate compose file.
+To deploy changes to a service, the image name and tag (or digest) for the service should be set in the appropriate compose file (or, if using a var, the matching env file in `conf/camino`).
 This means that the image must be pre-built and its tag or digest known before deployment.

 For example, to deploy a new pre-built cms image to production, the image in docker-compose.yml would be updated like below: